Binary Verification for Zero-Shot Vision: Abstract

 \section{Abstract}

 We propose a training-free, \textbf{binary verification} workflow for zero-shot vision with off-the-shelf VLMs.
 It comprises two steps: ($i$) \emph{quantization}, which turns the open-ended query into a multiple-choice question (MCQ) with a small, explicit list of unambiguous candidates; and ($ii$) \emph{binarization}, which asks one \texttt{True/False} question per candidate and resolves deterministically: if exactly one is \texttt{True}, select it; otherwise, revert to an MCQ over the remaining plausible candidates.
 We evaluate the workflow on referring expression grounding (REC), spatial reasoning (Spatial-Map, Spatial-Grid, Spatial-Maze), and BLINK-Jigsaw.
 Relative to answering open-ended queries directly, \emph{quantization to MCQ} yields large gains, and \emph{True/False binarization} provides a consistent additional boost.
 Across all tasks, the same workflow produces significant improvements, indicating generality.
-Our theory formalizes how open-ended vision queries can be \emph{quantized} to MCQs and further \emph{binarized} into True/False verifications, establishing a hardness ladder (\texttt{T/F}~$\le$~MCQ~$\le$~$K$-way).
-A simple analysis explains why Boolean resolution boosts accuracy.
-Together, these components yield a simple and unified workflow that emphasizes inference-time design over task-specific training.
-It offers a practical, drop-in path to stronger zero-shot vision with today’s VLMs.
+We further integrate the proposed REC workflow into a real-world video processing and editing system, and present the system architecture and end-to-end pipeline in the paper.
+Together, these components define a unified inference-time workflow that offers a practical, drop-in path to stronger zero-shot vision with today’s VLMs.